haodarohh/aaa/README.md

-# AAA Test linter for Golang
+# AAA Test linter for Go